 Effective August 20, 2018, the Company and the Moffitt Cancer Center and Research Institute Hospital Inc., Tampa, Florida ("Moffitt") entered into a Clinical Trial Research Agreement (the "Clinical Trial Research Agreement") effective for a term of five years, unless terminated earlier by the Company pursuant to 30 days written notice.
-Pursuant to the Clinical Trial Research Agreement, Moffitt will conduct and manage a Phase 1b/2 clinical trial to evaluate the therapeutic benefit of the Company's lead anticancer clinical compound LB-100 to be administered intravenously in patients with low or intermediate-1 risk MDS.
-This clinical trial began during April 2019 and is expected to complete patient accrual over a period of two years, with final analysis and reporting expected within three years.
-This Phase 1b/2 clinical trial will utilize LB-100 as a single agent in the treatment of patients with del(5q) myelodysplastic syndrome (del5qMDS) failing first line therapy.
+Pursuant to the Clinical Trial Research Agreement, Moffitt agreed to conduct and manage a Phase 1b/2 clinical trial to evaluate the therapeutic benefit of the Company's lead anti-cancer clinical compound LB-100 to be administered intravenously in patients with low or intermediate-1 risk MDS.
+The clinical trial began in April 2019 and the first patient was entered into the clinical trial is unly 2019.
+The clinical trial is expected to be completed over a period of two years, with final analysis and reporting expected within three years.
+This Phase 1b/2 clinical trial will utilize LB-100 as a single agent in the treatment of patients with del(5q) myclodysplastic syndrome (del5qMDS) failing first line therapy.
 The bone marrow cells of these patients are deficient in PP2A and are especially vulnerable to further inhibition of PP2A by LB-100.